 UQ's Motor Vehicle insurance only covers UQ-owned vehicles.
 If you have an accident while using your own private vehicle for work-integrated learning, field trips, work experience or other UQ authorised activities, you will not be covered under UQ's Motor Vehicle insurance.
-You will instead need to claim through your private insurance provider, if any.

-UQ strongly recommends that students using their own vehicles for UQ authorized activities ensure that those vehicles are comprehensively insured.
+You will instead need to claim through your private insurance provider, for any vehicle damage and/or for any liability claim by a third party should they be involved in an accident.
+In Queensland comprehensive motor vehicle insurance is NOT the same as the Compulsory Third Party Insurance (paid for as part of vehicle registration).
+UQ strongly recommends that students using their own vehicles for UQ authorized activities ensure that those vehicles have comprehensive motor insurance.